Ruslan Chagaev: 1997–2005: Early career

 Chagaev made his professional debut on 21 August 1997, defeating Donnie Penelton by first-round knockout.
 After defeating Brian Jones three weeks later by second-round KO, Chagaev returned to amateur boxing.
 He returned to professional boxing in 2001, beating an experienced journeyman Everett Martin on 21 September by fourth-round technical knockout, in what was Chagaev's first and only professional fight in his native Uzbekistan.
 It was around that time when Chagaev underwent surgery to fix the detachment of the retina in his left eye.

 In his next bout, Chagaev faced journeyman Val Smith (10–16, 9 KOs) on 14 April 2002 at Hard Rock Hotel and Casino in Las Vegas, Nevada.
 The bout was part of the event that was aired on USA FOX, meaning this was Chagaev's first televised professional boxing match.
 Chagaev made a quick work of Smith, dropping him three times in the first round, with Smith not being able to beat the count after the third knockdown.
-27 days later, Chagaev faced his next opponent Chris Isaac (6–3, 6 KOs).
-The fight was on the undercard of the event televised by Showtime.
-Chagaev knocked Isaac down in the third round but was unable to finish his opponent, ultimately winning the bout by a lopsided unanimous decision with scores 80–71 and 79–72 (twice).
+27 days later, Chagaev defeated Chris Isaac (6–3, 6 KOs) by a lopsided unanimous decision with scores 80–71 and 79–72 (twice) in a fight televised by Showtime.

 After two back-to-back wins against Val Smith and Chris Isaac, Chagaev, with a 5–0 (4 KOs) record, faced Rob Calloway, who had a record of 42–4 (32 KOs) going into the bout and had never been stopped up to that date.
 Chagaev appeared to have won the first two rounds and was seemingly going for an early stoppage.
 Near the end of the third round, Chagaev staggered Calloway and followed with a barrage of punches, forcing Calloway to defenselessly lay on the ropes and prompting the referee to give Calloway a standing count.
 After examining a cut above Calloway's eye, the referee made the decision to stop the fight.
 Originally Chagaev was supposed to be declared the winner by third-round TKO, however the decision was overturned after it was established that the wound had been caused by a headbutt.
 Michigan boxing rule mandated that the fight be called a Technical Draw (TD) since the bout ended by an accidental foul.